project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_user.md

 Only an org administrator can create users.
 Follow the sequence of steps provided to create a general user:

 1. Ensure that all prerequisites are met
+2. Use postman or curl command to execute Sunbird's Create User API
-2. Specify values in the header of the Create User API
+3. Specify values in the Create User API header

 Field | Sample Value
 --- | ---|
 content-Type | appilcation/json
 Authorization| JWT token with keyword "Bearer" example: {Bearer JWT Token}

-3.Specify values for the following parameters in the request body of the API
+4.Specify values for the following parameters in the request body of the API

 **Note:**
 i)While you may provide values for other parameters in the request body, it is essential to provide values in those mentioned in the following table.
 For more information, refer [User Create API](http://www.sunbird.org/apis/userapi/#operation/Create%20User)